ronen-developer-2/EyeCarePro/privacy_policy.md

 - **Tabs (`tabs`)**: Used exclusively for the **"Smart Pausing"** feature.
 The extension checks the hostname of the currently active tab against your local blacklist (e.g., streaming or meeting sites) to intelligently delay reminders. **We do not monitor, log, or transmit your browsing history.** The check happens in real-time and no record of the sites you visit is ever kept.
 - **Notifications (`notifications`)**: Used to send system-level alerts when a break is due.
 - **System Display (`system.display`)**: Used to ensure the break popup is perfectly centered on your screen, regardless of your monitor setup or resolution.

-## 3. Secure Premium Verification
-If you choose to upgrade to **EyeCare Premium**, you will enter a Gumroad License Key.
-- **Verification**: The extension makes a secure, encrypted request to the **Gumroad API** (`api.gumroad.com`) to validate the key.
-- **Limited Use**: This is the **only external network request** the extension makes.
-We do not receive or store your payment details, email address, or identity.
-Verification is handled directly between your browser and Gumroad.
+- **Windows (`windows`)**: Used to create, display, and manage the focus of the break reminder popup window, ensuring you receive your scheduled reminders effectively.

-## 4. No Third-Party Tracking
+## 3. No Third-Party Tracking & Fully Free
+- **Completely Free**: EyeCare Pro is 100% free with all features (custom intervals, strict mode, smart pausing, and all alert sounds) unlocked for everyone.
+There are no paid upgrades or commercial licenses.
-- **No Analytics**: We do not use Google Analytics, cookies, or any other tracking pixels.
+- **No Analytics or Network Requests**: The extension makes **zero external network requests**.
+We do not use Google Analytics, cookies, tracking pixels, or third-party servers.
-- **No Advertising**: We do not sell data to third parties.
-Our business model is based entirely on one-time Premium upgrades, not data monetization.
+- **No Advertising**: We do not serve ads or sell data to third parties.
+Our extension is built solely to support vision health.

-## 5. Compliance
+## 4. Compliance
 EyeCare Pro is fully compliant with the **Chrome Web Store User Data Policy**, including the "Limited Use" requirements.
 We ensure that the data accessed is only what is necessary to provide and improve the user-facing features of the extension.

-## 6. Contact
+## 5. Contact
-If you have questions about this policy or our privacy practices, please contact us through the developer support link on the Chrome Web Store.
+If you have questions about this policy or our privacy practices, please contact us at **ronen.developer.2@gmail.com** or through the developer support link on the Chrome Web Store.